daronphang/programming-resources/architectures/data-systems/replication/leader/_leader.md

-## Replication

-Replication means keeping a copy of the same data on multiple nodes for the following reasons:

-- To keep data geographically close to users and reduce latency
-- To allow the system to continue working even if some of its parts have failed
-- To scale out the number of machines that can serve read queries

-Difficulty in replication lies in handling changes to replicated data, and this is handled with popular algorithms including single-leader, multi-leader, and leaderless.

-Tradeoffs to consider are whether to use synchronous or asynchronous replication, and how to handle failed replicas.

 ## Leaders and Followers (Master/Slave)

 To ensure every write to the database ends up on all replicas, a solution would be to use **leader-based replication**: